vexeye/vex/README.md

 // Create and call a pure function, returns void result log`$F()`
 ```

 #### Functional composability

-The `F` constructor has many statically available functional methods that can be used natively in any form of loosly-coupled composability.
+The `F` constructor has many statically available functional methods that can be used natively in any form of loosely-coupled composability.

 ```
 // Function declaration can be assigned a result of any functional operation.